 Fitppl's protein powder goes beyond protein.
-With every scoop of this supplement you'll also get healthy nutrients from greens, fruits, and adaptogens to promote optimal health and vitality.
-You'll find unique, natural ingredients like spirulina and ashwaganha can help your body fight of inflammation and keep you feeling your best—even after an intense workout.
+With every scoop of this supplement, you'll also get healthy nutrients from greens, fruits, and adaptogens to promote optimal health and vitality.
+You'll find unique, natural ingredients like spirulina and ashwagandha, which can help your body fight inflammation and keep you feeling your best—even after an intense workout.
 This protein powder is available in two unique flavor options: Cocoa & Blueberry and Vanilla & Goji Berry.

-Orgain's protein powder is made with all organic ingredients, and comes in a new container that is more sustainable and reduces the amount of plastic used to make the product.
+Orgain's protein powder is made with all organic ingredients and comes in a unique container that is more sustainable and reduces the amount of plastic used to make the product.
 Additionally, each serving of this organic protein powder includes 5 grams of fiber for increased satiety, and it comes in a few different flavor options, including chocolate, peanut butter, and vanilla.

-Unique features: Gluten-free; Vegan; Dairy-free; Keto-friendly; 3g of sugar; 5g of fiber
+Why Buy: Gluten-free; Vegan; Keto-friendly; Only 3 grams of sugar; 5 grams of fiber